British Chinese: Economics

-British Chinese men and women also rank very highly in terms of receiving wages well above the national median but are less likely to receive a higher net weekly income than any other ethnic group.
-According to a 2009 report by the National Equality Panel, British Chinese men earn the highest median wage for any ethnic group with £12.70 earned per hour, followed by the medians for White British men at £11.40, and Multiracial Britons at £11.30 and British Indian men at £11.20.
-British Chinese women also earn a high median wage, third only to Black Caribbean women and Multiracial Briton women with a median wage of £10.21 earned per hour.
-However British Chinese women are also more likely to experience more pay penalties than other ethnic group in the United Kingdom despite possessing higher qualifications.
-Women of all ethnic groups have lower mean individual incomes than men in the same ethnic group in the UK.
-Pakistani and Bangladeshi women have the highest gender income gap while British Chinese have one of the lowest income gender gaps.
-British Chinese women also have the individual incomes among all ethnic groups in the UK followed by White British and Indian women.
-Difference in men's incomes and number of children across ethnic groups.
-British Chinese women have the highest average equivalent incomes among various ethnic groups in the UK.
-Though British Chinese women have both high individual and equivalent incomes, but they also have very dispersed incomes.
-In 2001, Overall economic activity in the British Chinese community tends to be lower than the general population average.
+British Chinese men and women also rank very highly in terms of receiving wages well above the national median.
+According to a 2009 report by the National Equality Panel, British Chinese men had the highest median wage for any ethnic group with £12.70 earned per hour, followed by the medians for White British men at £11.40, and Multiracial Britons at £11.30 and British Indian men at £11.20.
+British Chinese women also had a high median wage, third only to Black Caribbean women and Multiracial Briton women with a median wage of £10.21 earned per hour.
+However, British Chinese women were also more likely to experience more pay penalties than other ethnic groups in the United Kingdom despite possessing higher qualifications.
+When comparing to White British males, Pakistani and Bangladeshi women have the highest gender pay gap while British Chinese women have reversed the gender pay gap.
 In 2019, the British Chinese had a median hourly pay of £15.38, second only to the White Irish group.
+In 2022, the median hourly pay for the British Chinese rose to £17.73, 23% higher than the White British.
+Despite this, research from the Resolution Foundation published in 2020 has found that the ethnic group has the second lowest median total household net wealth at £73,500 – behind Other Whites (£122,800), British Bangladeshis (£124,700), British Caribbeans (£125,400), British Pakistanis (£232,200), White British (£324,100), and British Indians (£347,400).
+The group were found to have made little progress in increasing net wealth over the decade compared to other ethnicities, and were one of the only ethnic groups in which the average person inherits nothing.

+Comparing total income among women from different ethnic groups, a 2010 report by the Government Equalities Office found that British Chinese, Black Caribbean and Black African women had the highest average individual incomes.
+British Chinese, British Indian and White British women had the highest average equivalent household incomes.
+Though British Chinese women had both high individual and equivalent household incomes, they also had very dispersed incomes.
+In the 2016 to 2019 period, the British Chinese community had the second highest percentage of households in the highest income quintile after housing costs (24%).
+On the other end of the scale, 34% of the community lived in households classified as low income (after housing costs) compared to 22% of all households.
+In the 2011 to 2014 period, 49% of British Chinese lived in low income households compared to 21% of all households.

-A study by the Joseph Rowntree Foundation in 2011 found out that British Chinese have one of the lowest poverty rates among different ethnic groups in Britain.
+A study by the Joseph Rowntree Foundation in 2011 found that British Chinese have one of the lowest poverty rates among different ethnic groups in Britain.
 The British Chinese adult poverty rate was 20% and the child poverty rate stood at 30%.
 Of the different ethnic groups studied, Bangladeshis, Pakistanis, and Black Africans had the highest rates of child and adult poverty overall.
 In contrast, British Chinese, Black Caribbeans, British Indians and White British had the lowest rates.